orgurar/python-aes/README.md

 ## Description

-This project is a CBC moded AES-128 pure python module.
+This project is a CBC moded AES-128 pure python implementation.
-It requires no dependencies at all an is implemented with native python3 only.
+It requires no dependencies at all as is was implemented with native python3 only.

 ## Getting Started